autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 For each fault the protocol performs slashing over faulty validators at the end of an epoch.

-How it works:

-- checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue.
-This serves the purpose of quantifying collusion.
-- applies slashing for each fault in the slashing queue:
+The function checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue, to quantify validator collusion.
+It then applies slashing for each fault in the slashing queue:

-  - computes the slashing rate to apply, taking into account the number of fault offences committed in the epoch,
+- Computes the slashing.
+The slashing rate and amount are computed taking into account the number of fault offences committed in the epoch by the offending validator and all validators globally.
+The slashing amount is calculated by the formula `(slashing rate * validator bonded stake)/slashing rate precision`.
-  - applies slashing to the offending validator's stake,
+- Applies the slashing penalty.
+Slashing is applied to the offending validator's stake, subtracting the slashing amount from the validator's bonded stake according to the protocol's [Penalty Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model ([self-bonded](/glossary/#self-bonded) stake before [delegated](/glossary/#delegated) stake)
+- Computes the jail period of the offending validator.
+The jail period is calculated by the formula `current block number + jail factor * proven offence fault count * epoch period`, and sets the validator's jail release block number.
+The validator state is set to `jailed`.
+- Updates validator history and bonded stake amounts.
+The validator's proven fault counter is incremented by `1` to record the slashing occurrence in the validator's reputational slashing history.
+Bonded stake amounts are adjusted for the slashing amount and the slashed stake token are transferred to the Autonity Protocol global `treasury` account for community funding.
-  - adds the reporting validators' to the array of reward beneficiaries that will receive rewards for offence reporting,
+- Updates global slashing state.
+The pending slashing fault queue is reset ready for the next epoch, and the reporting validator is added to the array of reward beneficiaries that will receive rewards for offence reporting
+- A `SlashingEvent` event is emitted for each validator that has been slashed.

-- rewards are then distributed to the `treasury` account of the reporting validator as the last block of the epoch is finalised.
-Reporting validator self-bonded and delegated stakeholders receive a share of the rewards _pro rata_ to their bonded stake amount.
+Rewards for fault reporting are distributed to the `treasury` account of the reporting validator as the last block of the epoch is finalised.
+Reporting validator [self-bonded](/glossary/#self-bonded) and [delegated](/glossary/#delegated) stakeholders receive a share of the rewards _pro rata_ to their bonded stake amount.
 If the rewards transfer to the validator `treasury` account fails, then the rewards are sent to the Autonity Protocol's community `treasury` account.

-How it works to apply slashing for each fault in the slashing queue.
-The function:

-- adds the validator reporting the offence to the list of beneficiaries that will receive rewards for offence reporting
-- computes the slashing rate to apply based on slashing factors: base rate from fault severity, validator reputation (the validator's proven fault count), count of offences committed in the epoch, slashing rate precision.
-- computes the slashing amount to apply: `(slashing rate * validator bonded stake)/slashing rate precision`
-- computes the slashing, subtracting the slashing amount from the validator's bonded stake and transferring the fined amount of NTN stake token from the validator to the Autonity Contract Account address.
-    - the slashing fine is applied according to the protocol's Penalty Absorbing Stake (PAS) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
-- increments the validator's proven fault counter by `1` to record the slashing occurrence in the validator's reputational slashing history
-- computes the jail period of the offending validator - `current block number + jail factor * proven offence fault count * epoch period` - and sets the validator's jail release block number
-- updates the validator's state and transfers the slashed stake token funds to the Autonity Protocol global `treasury` account for community funds use
-- Emit a `SlashingEvent` event for each validator that has been slashed.
-- Resets the pending slashing task queue ready for the next epoch.

 {{% alert title="Note" %}}
-Protocol adjusts the slashing rate according to the total number of fault offences committed in an epoch across all validators.
+The protocol adjusts the slashing rate according to the total number of fault offences committed in an epoch across all validators.

 This mechanism applies a dynamic slashing rate mitigating collusion risk by Byzantine agents in an epoch.

-If the distribution of rewards to the reporting validator's `treasury` account fails, then the slashing rewards are sent to the Autonity Protocol treasury account for community funds.
 {{% /alert %}}

 #### Parameters